 Things got a lot more strenuous for a while but I was swiftly rewarded with the following impressively elevated-seeming view:

 It was at this point that I realised that the magical castle perched on the hill that was just behind me when I took this photo was not merely near the Youth Hostel, as advertised, but actually was the youth hostel.
-Here's the hostel as viewed from outside the walls:
+Here's the hostel as viewed from outside the walls:and here is the entrance to the reception area:

 As I said earlier, it's pretty much impossible to imagine a better-located Youth Hostel.
 To top off the great weather, fun cycle ride, wonderful architecture and splendid view, I was delighted by a massive group of German school kids running amok in a wild, lightly supervised and entirely un-Teutonic fashion.
 Youngsters screaming and teenagers grumpily agreeing to join in the fun.